alphagov/accessibility-community-notes-and-discussion/wcag.md

 WCAG 2.0 helps make services accessible to people with:
 * Visual impairments, including people who are blind, partially sighted, and people with conditions like being colour blind
 * Hearing impairments, including Deaf people who use sign language, and people who are hard of hearing
-* Mobility impairments, including people with restricted movement that stops them using a mouse or keyboard, and people wwho find it difficult to control a mouse
+* Mobility impairments, including people with restricted movement that stops them using a mouse or [keyboard](https://pages.18f.gov/accessibility/keyboard/), and people who find it difficult to control a mouse
 * Cognitive impairments, including people who are Dyslexic, on the Autistic Spectrum, and people who have learning difficulties

 WCAG 2.0 also helps us think about the different ways people use the web:
 * By changing the way a website looks in their browser
-* By using a keyboard instead of a mouse
+* By using a [keyboard](https://pages.18f.gov/accessibility/keyboard/) instead of a mouse
 * By using a screen reader to present the website in synthetic speech or electronic Braille
 * By using a screen magnifier to increase the size of everything on-screen
 * By using speech recognition to use the web with voice commands and dictation